jmartinez77x/133_DogCatcher/src/a4/README.txt

 To run program:
-	After file is unzipped navigate to it's directory and use the command "java a2.starter"
+	After file is unzipped navigate to it's directory and use the command "java a4.starter"

-Changes: